poppy-circus/ioc-container/README.md

 =============

 A prototype based solution to perform Dependency Injection concepts in javascript.
+This one goes out for all singleton denier.

 It takes the prototype of a class - `origin` - and can create multiple prototypes with modifications - `reflections` - of it.
 The reflections are controlled by a `scope`